decentraland/unity-renderer/docs/how-to-profile-a-local-unity-build-remotely.md

 1. Open the build settings. **Toggle on** `Development Build` and `Autoconnect Profiler`.
 2. Also in build settings, make sure that `Deep Profiling` is **toggled off**. **WebGL Builds do NOT support Deep Profiling**
 3. Build inside the `Builds` folder, and the build name must be named `unity`.
 The final folder should be `(root)/Builds/unity/`
+4. Ensure the addressables are correctly built, your `StreamingAssets` folder should contain a folder called `aa` which contains folders for WebGL assets.
+Within the unity editor open `Addressables Groups -> Build -> New Build -> Default Build Script` if they are not already built.
+They should be copied as part of the docker-compose up.
-4. Go to `cd browser-interface` with the console and then execute `docker-compose up` (requires docker and docker compose) to execute the browser interface locally.
+5. Go to `cd browser-interface` with the console and then execute `docker-compose up` (requires docker and docker compose) to execute the browser interface locally.
 You need to check on the logs if it is copying the Unity build files.
-5. Open http://localhost:8080/ and after starting the explorer your Profiler window at Unity Editor should start receiving and displaying the data (you can open on the Unity Editor at `window -> analysis -> profiler`)
+6. Open http://localhost:8080/ and after starting the explorer your Profiler window at Unity Editor should start receiving and displaying the data (you can open on the Unity Editor at `window -> analysis -> profiler`).

 # Profiling a Desktop Build